 How long is a service?

-In total, a WCC service is about 60 minutes in length.
+In total, a WCC service is about 60 - 70 minutes in length.
 Services begin with the WCC band leading the church in music - song lyrics are projected onto the screens so you can sing along and/or engage with worship however you feel most comfortable.
-After the music portion of service is complete, one of our pastors will come out to share an encouraging and hope-filled message about Jesus.
+After the music portion of the service is complete, one of our pastors will come out to share a scripturally accurate life-giving message about Jesus.

 What's the culture like at WCC?

 Worship services at WCC are contemporary in nature with an emphasis on glorifying God through singing and teaching from the Bible.
 Our focus in worship is an audience of One: giving praise to the God of the Bible who has made salvation available through the shed blood of His Son, Jesus Christ, on the cross.
 Please participate in the Worship Service to whatever degree you are comfortable.
 You may stand, if you wish, during any of the songs, whether or not you are asked by the Worship Leader to stand, or remain seated.
 Coffee and refreshments are served in the foyer between the Worship services.
 We look forward to meeting you!